currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-to care(verb) (My sister cares for our cat when we are on holiday.) ::: sorgen, behüten quixotic(adjective) () ::: weltfremd, fantastisch, phantastisch redundancy(noun) (The new management has announced redundancies., The workers in our company are not threatened by redundancy.) ::: Redundanz, Entlassung, Arbeitslosigkeit
+to care(verb) (My sister cares for our cat when we are on holiday.) ::: sorgen, behüten quixotic(adjective) () ::: weltfremd, fantastisch, phantastisch redundancy(noun) (The new management has announced redundancies., The workers in our company are not threatened by redundancy.) ::: Redundanz, Entlassung, Arbeitslosigkeit duplication(noun) (Duplication of the document requires our consent.) ::: Vervielfältigung, Doppelung, Duplizierung premise(noun) () ::: Prämisse, Voraussetzung, Lokal assumption(noun) (His assumption was right and he won the bet., A newspaper article has to be based on facts, not assumptions., The results confirm the validity of the assumption., I demonstrated that my initial assumption was correct., The assumption of leadership duties was important to him., The theory is based on simple assumptions.) ::: Annahme, Übernahme, Voraussetzung